-This Potato and Bacon Tart, is creamy and incredibly tasty, all wrapped up in a flaky buttery pastry.
+This Bacon Potato Tart, is like creamy sliced potatoes, with bacon all wrapped up in a flaky buttery pastry.

 - Creamy potatoes

 Never Miss a Recipe!